dnarango/American-Residential-Macrosystems/content/publication/groffman-fertilizer-ERL/index.md

 +++
-title = "Satisfaction, water and fertilizer use in the American residential macrosystem." date = 2016-02-29T00:00:00 draft = false
+title = "Satisfaction, water and fertilizer use in the American residential macrosystem" date = 2016-02-29T00:00:00 draft = false